Microscopy¶

 plt.show()

-Let's inspect one of the image/mask pairs.
+Let's inspect one of the image/mask pairs and show it without any augmentation.

-dataset = Dataset(DATA_DIR, classes=["cell"])
+dataset = Dataset(TRAIN_DIR, classes=["cell"])

-# check one of them
+# Show one of them

 image, mask = dataset[0]